-$$Btu/Hr = \frac{(L_1 + L_2)FT \times (W)FT \times (H)FT}{50} \times 1000$$
+Btu/Hr = $$(L_1 + L_2)FT \times (W)FT \times (H)FT \times 1000$$

-If the area in which the heater may be operated is smaller than that defined as an unconfined space, provide adequate combustion and ventilation air by one of the methods described in the National Fuel Gas Code, ANSI Z223.1, NFPA54.
+If the area in which the heater may be operated is smaller than that defined as an unconfined space, provide adequate combustion and ventilation air by one of the methods described in the National Fuel Gas Code, ANSI Z223.1, Section 5.3.

-Adhere to all codes, or in their absence, the latest edition of THE NATIONAL FUEL GAS CODE ANSI Z223.1/NFPA54 which can be obtained from:
+Adhere to all codes, or in their absence, the latest edition of THE NATIONAL FUEL GAS CODE ANSI Z223.1 or NFPA54 which can be obtained from:

-American National Standards InstituteNational Fire Protection Association.
-Inc.
+American National Standards InstituteNational Fire Protection Association, Inc.

-11 West 42nd St. Batterymarch Park New York, NY 10018 Quincy, MA 02269
+11 West 42nd St. New York, NY 10018 Batterymarch Park Quincy, MA 02269